rihck/java-11-certification/bookNotes.md

 ---
 <a id="c2-reviewing-var-scope"/></a>
 #### Reviewing Scope
-* Local variables: In scope from declaration to end of block
+* :ballot_box_with_check: Local variables: In scope from declaration to end of block
-* Instance variables: In scope from declaration until object eligible for garbage collection
+* :ballot_box_with_check: Instance variables: In scope from declaration until object eligible for garbage collection
-* Class variables: In scope from declaration until program ends
+* :ballot_box_with_check: Class variables: In scope from declaration until program ends

 ---
 <a id="c2-destroying-objects"/></a>